 Candidates should be shown how to use practical equipment when it is first met, through a demonstration by the teacher or technician.
 Good quality videos of many techniques are available online which could be used to complement such a demonstration (see e.g. links in Appendix 8: Resources).
+Teacher demonstration should also include the safe disposal of materials at the end of the laboratory session.

 Hazards, and the ways in which risks should be minimised, should be explicitly explained to candidates whenever equipment is used for the first time, and on subsequent occasions as required.
-Candidates should also be shown how to handle equipment and materials safely so they adopt a standard routine whenever they need to use these.
-Some pieces of equipment or procedures are associated with particular hazards and candidates should be clearly shown how they need to be handled to minimise the risk involved.
-In some cases, the hazards may be such that it is good practice for candidates perform the practical work under the direct supervision of the teacher.
+Candidates should also be shown how to handle materials safely so they adopt a standard routine whenever they need to use any materials.
+Some materials are associated with particular hazards and candidates should be clearly shown how they need to be handled to minimise the risk involved.
+In some cases, the hazards may be such that it is good practice for candidates to use the materials under the direct supervision of the teacher.

-Increasingly, candidates should be able to use common laboratory equipment safely with minimal prompting.
+Increasingly, candidates should be able to use chemicals and common laboratory equipment safely with minimal prompting.
 They should be doing this routinely and consistently by the end of the course.

 Candidates will be expected to be able to identify hazards and understand how to minimise risk.
 This skill can be developed by asking them to devise their own risk assessments.
 The risk assessment should identify the hazards associated with materials and techniques that candidates will be using, and describe the steps that they will take to minimise the risks involved.
+In some cases it may also be appropriate for them to describe how they will safely dispose of materials at the end of the laboratory session.
 Teachers should always check risk assessments and make sure candidates are aware of any errors or omissions before they begin the practical activity.

-Risk assessments have been included in the OCR Practical Endorsement structure as part of PAG7, radioactive materials frequently offer a number of different types of hazard to consider.
+Risk assessments have been included in the OCR Practical Endorsement structure as part of PAG5 and PAG6, as organic preparations frequently offer a number of different types of hazard to consider.
 However, candidates could demonstrate this skill in the context of any type of activity.
 Performing a risk assessment also gives the opportunity to demonstrate research and citation skills.